American Bar Association Center on Children and Law

 Implementation Toolkit Improving Education Outcomes for Children and Youth in Foster Care.
 This publication offers assistance for those who seek to learn from other states and advocates about the tools, resources, and best practices that can improve educational outcomes in their state.

-Supporting Success, now in its second edition, provides useful information for college counselors, student support services programs and TRIO programs.
+Now in its second edition, Supporting Success provides useful information for college counselors, student support services programs and TRIO programs.
 It provides professionals and advocates with a powerful tool for improving postsecondary education and training outcomes for student in and from foster care.

 Legal Center for Foster Care & Education serves as a national technical assistance resource and information clearinghouse on legal and policy matters affecting the education of children in the foster care system.